 RI-12, Adhesives.
-Require the use of iower ROG content adhesive formulations or add-on control equipment; use of adhesive application equipment with higher transfer efficiency; use of low ROG content solvents and enclosed systems for equipment and surface cleanup operations; and improved record keeping of ROG containing materials.
+Require the use of lower ROG content adhesive formulations or add-on control equipment; use of adhesive application equipment with higher transfer efficiency; use of low ROG content solvents and enclosed systems for equipment and surface cleanup operations; and improved record keeping of ROG containing materials.

 Assumed Technologies and Methods: This measure requires adoption of low-ROG or water based solvents and the adoption of high transfer efficiency application methods.
-As an alternative to low-ROG coatings, firms can use add-on vapor recovery systems that vent to control equipment that is at least 90 percent efficient, such as carbon adsorbers, thermal/catalytic incinerators, or refrigerated condensers.
+As an alternative to low-ROG coatings, firms can use add-on vapor recovery systems that and the second second vent to control equipment that is at least 90 percent efficient, such as carbon adsorbers, thermal/catalytic incinerators, or refrigerated condensers.

-RI-13, Commercial Bakerles.
-Require 90 percent reduction of ROG emissions from commercial bakerles producing more than 1,000,000 pounds of bread per year.
+RI-13, Commercial Bakeries.
+Require 90 percent reduction of ROG emissions from commercial bakeries producing more than 1,000,000 pounds of bread per year.